Sheep-y/Automodchef/Technical.md

 Example: Efficiency log, Power log, Ask loadgame on level start, Traditional Chinese.

+=== Type Avoidance ===

+Sometimes, you may need to avoid direct reference to a game class, to solve circular reference or play nice with (and without) DLC.
+Playing with Type and Reflection is an unavoidable part of modding.

+Example: orderedDish, cookedDish, target and body of ZhtEpic.

 === Non-Patches ===

 Patching is not the only job of the mod.